Fabric Finishing Technologies: How Coatings and Treatments Change Fabric Performance

 Covalent Chemical Bonding

-Finishes containing reactive groups — such as hydroxyl (-OH) or amine (-NH₂) groups — form covalent bonds with cellulose fibers in cotton and linen.
-This chemical attachment ensures the treatment remains permanently bonded to the fiber, resisting wash-out through repeated launderings.
-The reaction typically occurs under controlled temperature and pH conditions that activate the reactive groups without degrading the fiber.
+Finishes containing reactive groups form covalent bonds with cellulose fibers in cotton and linen.
+Hydroxyl (-OH) or amine (-NH₂) groups enable this chemical attachment.
+The treatment remains permanently bonded to the fiber.
+Wash-out resistance through repeated launderings is guaranteed.
+The reaction typically occurs under controlled temperature and pH conditions that activate reactive groups without degrading the fiber.

-DWR (Durable Water Repellent) finishes based on fluorocarbon resins use perfluorinated compounds to lower fabric surface energy to just 5–15 mN/m, creating water contact angles exceeding 150° — meaning water beads up and rolls off like mercury.
-Cross-linking agents such as DMDHEU (dimethylol dihydroxyethylene urea) create a polymer network within fiber pores, locking the treatment into the fabric structure.
+DWR (Durable Water Repellent) finishes use fluorocarbon resins.
+Perfluorinated compounds lower fabric surface energy to just 5–15 mN/m.
+Water contact angles exceed 150°.
+Water beads up and rolls off like mercury.
+Cross-linking agents such as DMDHEU (dimethylol dihydroxy ethylene urea) create a polymer network within fiber pores.
+This locks the treatment into the fabric structure.
 Cure conditions for these reactive systems typically require 150–180°C for 30–120 seconds for full thermal activation.

 Surface Coating vs. Fiber Penetration

-Surface coatings deposit a polymer film on the fiber exterior, creating a barrier that repels water or other liquids.
-Fluorocarbon finishes applied at 0.5–3% by weight add-on achieve effective water repellency, with higher add-on levels increasing durability to laundering.
-However, surface coatings may alter fabric hand feel, making the textile feel stiffer or plasticky.
+Surface coatings deposit a polymer film on the fiber exterior.
+This creates a barrier that repels water or other liquids.
+Fluorocarbon finishes applied at 0.5–3% by weight add-on achieve effective water repellency.
+Higher add-on levels increase durability to laundering.
+However, surface coatings may alter fabric hand feel.
+The textile may feel stiffer or plasticky.

-Penetration finishes diffuse into fiber interstices, providing better durability with less impact on fabric aesthetics.
-The key challenge in formulation is balancing treatment uniformity with fabric handle — achieving maximum performance without sacrificing the soft hand feel that consumers expect.
+Penetration finishes diffuse into fiber interstices.
+This provides better durability with less impact on fabric aesthetics.
+The key formulation challenge is balancing treatment uniformity with fabric handle.
+Maximum performance must be achieved without sacrificing the soft hand feel that consumers expect.
 The skilled formulation chemist must navigate this trade-off for each specific end-use application.

 Types of Performance Finishes